Freedom of religion in Burkina Faso: Homosexuality

 Homosexual activity is legal in Burkina Faso, and the country has neither passed a law prohibiting such activity nor has ever criminalized it.

 Societal abuses and discrimination

 There were no reports of societal abuses or discrimination based on religious belief or practice; however, at times community members forced old women falsely accused of being witches to flee their villages.
 The Catholic Church funded-Delwende Center that houses and feeds women accused of witchcraft reported seven cases of this kind.
 The Ministry of Social Action and National Solidarity, along with various other nongovernmental and religious organizations, also maintained similar shelters in Ouagadougou.

 Some Muslims considered the 1996 law against female genital mutilation (FGM) as discriminating against their religious practices and continued performing the procedure.
 Sometimes non-Muslim FGM practitioners performed the procedure during baptismal ceremonies because the baby was expected to cry during the ceremony.

 Unlike in previous reports, there were no reports of tensions within sectors of the Muslim community during the period covered by this report.

+2022 onwards

+Terrorist violence has risen from 2021 to 2022, with 50% more deaths during this time period.
+In 2022, many members of the ethnic Fulani community had been recruited by extremist groups.
+This led to discrimination and violence against the Fulani community.
+Terrorism and threats of attack have closed 22% of schools and hundreds of Christian churches.
+Some mosques and animist temples were also attacked.

+Military officers staged two coups in 2022 and by the end of the year, Captain Ibrahim Traoré became the youngest serving president in the world.
+The new transition authorities maintain policies permitting the free practice of religion in areas of the country which they control.

+In 2023, Burkina Faso was ranked as the 23rd worst country to be a Christian.
+It also scored 3 out of 4 for religious freedom.